Kitura/BlueECC/README.md

 #### Elliptic curve private key

-Generate your Elliptic curve private key using a third party provider:
+Generate your elliptic curve private key using a third party provider:

 You can generate a `p-256` private key as a `.p8` file for Apple services from [https://developer.apple.com/account/ios/authkey](https://developer.apple.com/account/ios/authkey/).
 This will produce a key that should be formatted as follows:
 ```swift